Social Responsibility – The future shape of business

 Social Responsibility has many advantages that can apply to any business, regardless of its size or sector.

-A CSR Accrediation establishes a process that you can use every year to monitor and report your CSR activities.
+A CSR Accrediation establishes a process that you can use every year to monitor and report your Social Responsibility activities.
 It will enable you show both financial and social value.

-It is amazing what we are already doing in the arena of CSR that we don’t talk about.
+It is amazing what we are already doing in the arena of Social Responsibility that we don’t talk about.

 Many or indeed most of us will have already implemented positive action in one or more